Bengal schools reopen for classes 9-12 after 20 months | Education

 Teachers and staffers welcomed the boys and girls with hand sanitiser and thermal guns to check their temperature and advised them to wear masks at all times throughout the school hours.

-Basu has said that no student would be forced to attend physical classes and it is up to them and their parents to take a call on this.
+Basu had earlier said that no student would be forced to attend physical classes and it is up to them and their parents to take a call on this.

 Some parents, though happy over the reopening of schools for physical classes, expressed apprehension whether their wards will adhere to the guidelines for COVID safety since the students will be seeing each other and sitting in classrooms together after a very long time.